Comcast (CMCSA) Q2 2017 Results - Earnings Call Transcript

 Jessica Jean Reif Cohen - Bank of America Merrill Lynch

 Thank you.
 Two separate questions.
 First for Brian or Dave, the competitive landscape is changing pretty rapidly as companies from multiple industries are trying to emulate you or parts of you.
-Whether it's the fan (30:33) companies, the telcos, they're all big companies.
+Whether it's the FANG companies, the telcos, they're all big companies.
 So can you talk about what you're doing to enhance the customer experience over the next few years to protect and grow your business?
 You sort of answered it on broadband; maybe if you could take a Video perspective?

 And for Steve, a different advertising question.
 The market overall seems fairly stable despite ratings issues, whether that's due to measurement or fragmentation.
 Can you talk about what NBC is doing to position your company over the next two years to enhance the advertising platform?